 1. Lightly sand the wood to take the outer finish off.

-2. Wash the sawdust and any other dirt off the wood.
+2. With a damp (but not wet) cloth, wash the sawdust and any other dirt off the wood.

-3. To make the painting easier, tape the hinges so that they do not
+3. To make the painting easier, tape the hinges with painter’s tape.

 4. Prime the wood with a primer (like Zinsser) that will block stains from soaking through the paint.